bevyengine/bevy-website/content/learn/book/ecs/commands/_index.md

 page_template = "book-section.html"
 +++

-**Commands** are powerful, unrestricted tools for modifying the {{rust_type(type="struct" crate="bevy_ecs" name="World")}} of your Bevy game.
+**Commands** are powerful, unrestricted tools for deferring complex or heavily-blocking work.
-Queue them up, and you can reshape the world in arbitrary ways when they're evaluated!
+They are commonly used to:

+- Spawn and despawn entities
+- Add and remove components to entities
+- Work across entity boundaries in hierarchal ways
+- Add and remove resources dynamically

-Commands are fundamentally designed to perform work that cannot be safely done in parallel, and are used to change the world in ways that touch large amounts of data at once (requiring exclusive access to the archetypes and other metadata of the {{rust_type(type="struct" crate="bevy_ecs" name="World")}}).
+Commands are fundamentally designed to perform work that cannot be safely done in parallel, and are used to change the world in ways that touch large amounts of data at once (requiring exclusive access to the [archetypes](../../game-logic/system-ordering/_index.md) and other metadata of the {{rust_type(type="struct" crate="bevy_ecs" name="World")}}).
-While you can check out the full list of options by reading the API docs for {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} and {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="EntityCommands" no_mod = "true")}}, commands are commonly used to:

-- Spawn and despawn entities with `spawn`, `spawn_bundle` and `commands.entity(my_entity).despawn`
-- Add and remove resources dynamically with `init_resource`, `insert_resouce` and `remove_resource`
-- Add and remove components to entities with `commands.entity(my_entity).insert` and `commands.entity(my_entity).remove`
+The {{rust_type(type="trait" crate="bevy_ecs" name="Command" no_mod="true")}} trait used by each method on {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} takes in `&mut World` as its only argument, allowing commands to modify the entire world in arbitrary, sequential ways.

-Due to the limitations on the parallel execution of the operations performed using commands, **commands do not take effect immediately.**
+As a result, **commands do not take effect immediately.**
-This is, by and large, their defining characteristic: they must wait until the next **hard sync point** (where single function have access to the entire world in a sequential fashion) in order to be resolved as they require exclusive mutable access to the world.
+Instead, they must wait until the next **hard sync point** (where each step executed has  [exclusive access](../exclusive-world-access/_index.md) to the entire world in a sequential fashion) in order to be resolved as they require exclusive mutable access to the world.
 Unless you are already operating in an exclusive way on the {{rust_type(type="struct" crate="bevy_ecs" name="World")}}, commands are typically going to be processed at the end of the current stage.

-As a result, **avoid using commands unnecessarily**.
+You should avoid using commands unnecessarily.
 For example, you *could* use the overwriting behavior of component insertion to mutate components in place.
-However, this is unclear, slow and takes delayed effect, making it strictly worse than just requesting the appropriate data and mutating it in an ordinary fashion.
+However, this is unclear, relatively expensive and takes delayed effect: it is strictly worse than just requesting the appropriate data and mutating it.
+If you wish to defer work but do not need to spawn entities, add/remove components or add/remove resources, you likely can (and should) just use [events](../../game-logic/events/_index.md) instead.

-## Using Commands
+## Usage

-As discussed in [entities have components](../entities-components/_index.md), commands are used by adding a {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}}-type argument to your function, than calling various methods to it.
+As discussed in [entities have components](../entities-components/_index.md), commands are used by adding a {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}}-type system parameter, then appending various tasks to its end through the provided methods.
 For a basic overview of how they're used, please refer to that page.

 For more detailed information on the available methods, check {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} and {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="EntityCommands" no_mod = "true")}}.

 ### Custom commands